Film Career Finder

 In 2018, Polly shot Noah Hawley’s Directorial debut for Fox Searchlight, Lucy In the Sky with Natalie Portman, and become one of the youngest members of the ASC.
 She is the only female ever to be both an ASC and BSC member.

-Polly’s cinematography work has been featured in British Cinematographer, American Cinematographer Magazine, B&H Photo Video’s Women of Influence, IBC, Randi Altman’s postPerspective, IndieWire, Fansided, Pushing Pixels, Awards Watch, The Hollywood Reporter, Variety, Backstage, Cnet, The LA Times, Teen Vogue, and The Wrap.
+Polly’s cinematography work has been featured in British Cinematographer, American Cinematographer Magazine, B&H Photo Video’s Women of Influence, Randi Altman’s postPerspective, IndieWire, Fansided, Pushing Pixels, Awards Watch, The Hollywood Reporter, Variety, Backstage, Cnet, The LA Times, Teen Vogue, and The Wrap.

 Polly recently wrapped shooting the sequel to A Quiet Place for Paramount Pictures.
 She is repped by Gersh.